cj-mills/christianjmills/_posts/2021-3-24-Create-a-Shape-Key-Motion-Graphic-With-the-Blender-Python-API.md

 ## Create a Plane With the Material

-The main object of the above motion graphic is a plain.
+The object in the above motion graphic is a plain.
 Plains can be added using the `bpy.ops.mesh.primitive_plane_add()` method.

 I then assign the previously created material to the plane.
 Materials can be added to an object with `object.data.materials.append(material)`.